 1.)
 Both the males and females have horns.
 Males have longer horns than females.

 2.)
 Male and female gazelles live in separate herds.
 The female herds are often much larger.
-The males will fight for dominance, breeding rights, and territory by using their horns to topple an opponent.
+The males will fight for dominance, breeding rights, and territory by using their horns to topple their opponent.

 3.)
 They are social animals and live in herds of over 200 individuals.